Annex-Engineering/TradRack/docs/slicing/Slicing.md

    absolute value slightly less than that of `parking_pos_retract`.
    For example, if `parking_pos_retract` is `37`, set this to `-36.99`.
  - Advanced wipe tower purge volume calculs:
-   - One of the options for purge volume calculations is to have the slicer calculate volumes based on each filament's pigment percentage.
-See the tooltips for more details on these settings:
+   - In SuperSlicer, one of the options for purge volume calculations is to have the slicer calculate volumes based on each filament's pigment percentage.
+See the tooltips for more details on these
+     settings:
      - `wipe_advanced`
      - `wipe_advanced_nozzle_melted_volume`
      - `wipe_advanced_multiplier`